report first published 14 years ago in

-We also have important information about the UV Index, why it is really useful in reptile and amphibian husbandry, and how using a UV Index meter can help with re-creating a more natural photo-habitat and safer positioning of UV lamps in the vivarium.
+We also have learned much about the UV Index, why it is really useful in reptile and amphibian husbandry, and how using a UV Index meter can help with re-creating a more natural photo-habitat and safer positioning of UV lamps in the vivarium.

-full update of all our test results is now essential.
+full update of all test results is now essential.

-bear with us as we will be closing sections of the
+bear with us as we have closed sections of the

 wish to make it clear that it is not